b-eyselein/it4all/README.md

 `$ cd it4all`

-Set the Path variable "IVY_HOME" in your shell:
+Set the Path variable "IVY_HOME" permanently in your shell:

-`export IVY_HOME=~/.ivy2`

-or, to do so permanently, use

 `echo -e "\nexport IVY_HOME=~/.ivy2" >> ~/.profile`

-Build the image defined in the file 'Dockerfile':

-`$ docker build -t play .`

 Set up all containers with docker-compose: